PingOne Advanced Identity Cloud

 Example with an access token

-The user chooses to transfer money, which requires only the transfer scope.
+The end user chooses to transfer money, which requires only the transfer scope.
 To reduce the security risk, the application exchanges the broad-scope access token for a restricted access token with only the transfer scope, which it uses to access the transfer service:

 oauth2-token-exchange-1